tidev/vscode-titanium/doc/debugging.md

 ## Prerequisites

 * To debug an application on iOS you must install [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy).
-The latest versions of `usbmuxd` and `libimobiledevice` are required in order to ensure compatability.
+The latest versions of `usbmuxd` and `libimobiledevice` are required in order to ensure compatability with the latest iOS versions.
   1. Firstly ensure you have [brew](https://brew.sh/) installed.
   2. Install the latest `usbmuxd` using `brew install --HEAD usbmuxd`
   3. Install the latest `libimobiledevice` using `brew install --HEAD libimobiledevice`